 Shopping for a new bike is an exciting time.
 But, when faced with a vast choice of bikes, all available in a variety of sizes.
 How do you pick the right size for you?
 Choosing the correct side road bike couldn’t be easier.
 As long as you are armed with the right information that is.
 Read our guide to find out what works for you.

-We like to think of all riders as being individuals and our priority is in making sure that the bike is right for your body shape, size and personal preference.
-All of our bikes are of a unisex design and are fully customisable to achieve the perfect fit for you.
-The crucial element to obtaining the right fit is to ensure that the sizing of key components such as the handlebars, handlebar stem and cranks are correct and that an appropriate ladies saddle is fitted.
+We like to think of all riders as being individuals, and our priority is in making sure that the bike is right for your body shape, size, and personal preference.
+Consequently, all of our bikes are of a unisex design and are fully customisable to achieve a fit that’s perfect for you.
+The crucial element to getting this right is to ensure that the sizing of key components is correct.
+These being the handlebars, handlebar stem and cranks.
+Specifying a ladies specific saddle is always highly recommended too, of course.

 Back to basics

 Firstly we should address what exactly is meant when we refer to ‘geometry’.
 In short, it is simply this; geometry encompasses the shape, length, and angles of the tubes that come together to form the frameset.

 For example, the image to the right shows each tube represented by a letter.
 In the table below, each letter is linked to a specific dimension for each frame size.

 The geometry of a bike affects the position you will find yourself sitting in, how the bike handles and its aerodynamic performance.
 A racing cyclist, for instance, seeks a more stretched out position for better aerodynamics.
 A mountain biker, on the other hand, needs a more comfortable, upright riding position.
 One that offers a head-up riding position to enable them to pick their lines as well as enhance stability and control.

 1. Measuring your height and inside leg